juhanikataja/rahti-slides-wip/markdown/01_intro.md

 * Debug the running _pod_ on terminal and see that the sources are at `/tmp/src`

+Note: Show Pods, Services, Routes, Builds, ImageStream and DeploymentConfig

 ---

 ## Demo 1: Terminology

 * <!-- .element: class="fragment" data-fragment-index="0" -->*Pod*: a collection of containers sharing resources
-    * Can talk to each other using `localhost` or shared memory
+    * Containers in a pod can talk to each other using `localhost` or shared memory
     * Typically one container per pod
 * <!-- .element: class="fragment" data-fragment-index="1" -->*Service*: Object that routes data internally to pods and performs load balancing
 * <!-- .element: class="fragment" data-fragment-index="2" -->*Route*: Provides access to a Service from outside